Game-Theoretic Multiagent Reinforcement Learning: A Survey of Surveys

-\cite{panait2005cooperative} investigated the cooperative MARL setting; instead of considering only reinforcement learners, they reviewed learning algorithms based on the division of \emph{team learning} (i.e., applying a single learner to search for the optimal joint behaviour for the whole team) and \emph{concurrent learning} (i.e., applying one learner per agent), which includes broader areas of evolutionary computation, complex systems, etc. \cite{matignon2012independent} surveyed the solutions for fully-cooperative games only; in particular, they focused on evaluating independent RL solutions powered by Q-learning and its many variants. \cite{jan2005overview} conducted an overview with a similar scope; moreover, they extended the work to include fully competitive games in addition to fully cooperative games. \cite{bucsoniu2010multi}, to the best of my knowledge, presented the first comprehensive survey on MARL techniques, covering both value iteration-based and policy search-based methods, together with their strengths and weaknesses.
-In their survey, they considered not only fully cooperative or competitive games but also the effectiveness of different algorithms in the general-sum setting. \cite{nowe2012game}, in the $14$th chapter, addressed the same topic as \cite{bucsoniu2010multi} but with a much narrower coverage of multi-agent RL algorithms.
+\cite{panait2005cooperative} investigated the cooperative MARL setting; instead of considering only reinforcement learners, they reviewed learning algorithms based on the division of \emph{team learning} (i.e., applying a single learner to search for the optimal joint behaviour for the whole team) and \emph{concurrent learning} (i.e., applying one learner per agent), which includes broader areas of evolutionary computation, complex systems, etc. \cite{matignon2012independent} surveyed the solutions for fully-cooperative games only; in particular, they focused on evaluating independent RL solutions powered by Q-learning and its many variants.
+Due to the fact that Q-learning does not require an environmental model and can be used online, it is very suitable for repeated games with unknown opponents \cite{Sandholm96:Multiagent}. \cite{jan2005overview} conducted an overview with a similar scope; moreover, they extended the work to include fully competitive games in addition to fully cooperative games. \cite{bucsoniu2010multi}, to the best of my knowledge, presented the first comprehensive survey on MARL techniques, covering both value iteration-based and policy search-based methods, together with their strengths and weaknesses.
+In their survey, they considered not only fully cooperative or competitive games but also the effectiveness of different algorithms in the general-sum setting. \cite{nowe2012game}, in the $14$th chapter, addressed the same topic as \cite{bucsoniu2010multi} but with a much narrower coverage of multiagent RL algorithms.

 \cite{tuyls112005evolutionary} and \cite{bloembergen2015evolutionary} both surveyed the dynamic models that have been derived for various MARL algorithms and revealed the deep connection between evolutionary game theory and MARL methods.
 We refer to Table 1 in \cite{tuyls112005evolutionary} for a summary of this connection.